-As Operation Smile Mexico celebrates its 20th anniversary, we celebrate the team’s exciting work across the country and explore what’s in store for the future.
+As Operation Smile Mexico celebrates its 20th anniversary, we take a look at the team’s exciting work across the country and explore what’s in store for the future.

 Story4 min read